-The Role of Information and Communications Technology in the Arts
+The Role of Information and Communications Technology in Science

-Information and communications technologies (ICT) provide a range of tools that can significantly extend and enrich teachers' instructional strategies and support student learning.
-ICT tools include multimedia resources, databases, Internet websites, digital cameras, and word-processing programs.
-Tools such as these can help students to collect, organize, and sort the data they gather and to write, edit, and present reports on their findings.
+Information and communications technology (ICT) provide a range of tools that can significantly extend and enrich teachers' instructional strategies and support students' learning in science.
+Computer programs can help students collect, organize, and sort the data they gather and to write, edit, and present multimedia reports on their findings.
 ICT can also be used to connect students to other schools, at home and abroad, and to bring the global community into the local classroom.
+Technology also makes it possible to use simulations - for instance, when field studies on a particular topic are not feasible or dissections are not acceptable.